The art of a storytelling photoshoot

 So I stopped forcing it.
 I put the pose list down and started watching what happened when I got out of the way.
 Instead of trying to force frames that “looked candid,” I created a space to allow real, natural moments to unfold.

-My galleries changed overnight.
+My galleries changed immediately.
 So did my inquiries, and my reviews, and the way I felt walking into a shoot.
 I fell back in love with the work, and I started to think every photographer stuck where I had been deserved to find the way out.

 So I put every year of trial and error, adjustments and tweaks into one course.
 Everything I do, exactly how I do it, built so it translates straight to your next session.